 The fact that it is a non-profit-making organisation means that The Wine Society can offer its wines at a competitive price – where the same wine is stocked by several retailers including The Wine Society, you will invariably find that The Wine Society price is at the lower end of the range.
 It has not increased prices on most sub-£20 wines following the recent UK Government duty hikes on alcohol, although it did raise some wine prices earlier this year.

 The Wine Society remains the source of a huge number of good-value, excellent wines – the selection below is just a taster.
 Next year it will celebrate its 150th anniversary and plans are afoot for exciting new limited-edition ranges.
 Look out for more on that towards the end of the year.

 The Wine Society: top wines to try

-Wines grouped by style and ordered by score, in descending order.
+Prices do not reflect multi-buy offers.
+Wines are grouped by style and ordered by score, in descending order.